 Robin: My full legal name is Robin Charles Scherbatsky Jr.

 When the parents (or rarer, a sibling or other relative) want that their new infant will be male or female but end up with a daughter or son instead.
 This is sometimes a reason for being Raised as the Opposite Gender (or at least by raised tomboyish or effeminate), though more often it's just a case of the parents guessing incorrectly.
-Sometimes the parents name their baby a Gender-Blender Name if they chose only names for the opposite gender.
+Sometimes the parents name their baby a Gender-Blender Name or they use a Lazily Gender Flipped Name if they chose only names for the opposite gender.
 In some extreme cases, the parents will ostracize their child because they were born a different sex than they wanted.

 This is becoming a Dead Horse Trope because prenatal sex tests have become more and more common, though they're not 100% accurate and not everyone uses them.
-Wanting a male heir but getting a daughter instead often invokes Heir Club for Men.
+Wanting a male heir but getting a daughter instead often invokes Heir Club for Men (there are families so sexist to take this trope Up to Eleven by aborting female fetuses just so they can have male heirs instead, resulting in prenatal sex tests being banned in places where this can result in skewed male-to-female ratios).
 May also result in Gift-Giving Gaffe, as the parent may give the child presents suitable for the child they wanted rather than the child they have.

 - There was once an advert for a paint company's painting machine where a man is narrating about his baby called "Sam".
 The room is blue in colour, but the machine gets filled with pink paint and the room gets repainted pink.
 The narrator then reveals that baby Sam was expected to be a boy, and they got a girl.